pic

 Ternary Operators

 Ternary operators are an alternative approach for conditional statements, consisting of the form <condition> ? <action if true> : <action if false>.
-Unlike the previous methods, this form relies on heuristics to determine whether an eager or lazy approach should be used, depending on which would more likely be faster in the application considered.
+Unlike the previous methods, this form relies on heuristics to determine whether an eager or lazy approach should be used.
+The decision depends on which strategy would more likely be faster in the application considered.

-For the illustrations, we'll consider examples where we directly add @inbounds and @simd to each approach.
+For the illustrations, we'll consider examples where we directly add @inbounds and @simd in each approach.

 Different Choices